douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * rigardi - to look at
 * rigida - rigid
 * rigora - rigorous
+* rikolti - to harvest
+* rikolto - harvest
 * rilata - related
 * rilate - relating to
 * rilati - to relate